ualib/agda-algebras/README.md

 4. [Commit](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html#add-and-commit-local-changes) your changes to your local repository and then [Push](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html#send-changes-to-gitlabcom) your changes to your remote fork residing in your gitlab account.

-5. [Submit a merge request](https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html) to alert the UALib team members that you would like your proposed changes to be reviewed and integrated into the official Agda UALib repository.
+5. [Submit a merge request](https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html) to alert the UniversalAlgebra team members that you would like your proposed changes to be reviewed and integrated into the official Agda UniversalAlgebra repository.

 ### Keeping your fork up-to-date